Divco Movie Star

-E.A. also encourage milk production by ensuring that each cow was paired with a compatible milker.
+E.A. also encouraged milk production by ensuring that each cow was paired with a compatible milker.
 This proved to be a winning strategy in 1921 with “Possum Sweetheart”, and a milker named Carl Gockerell.
 In 1900, the average yearly milk production for a cow was 1,500-1,900 pounds of milk per year.
 The combination of “Possum Sweetheart” and Gockrell resulted in a record-shattering 37,000 pounds of milk produced in one year.
 A record she was able to hold on to for nearly sixteen years!

 Upon the passing of “Possum Sweetheart” in 1925, E A Stuart wanted to extend his heartfelt recognition of her amazing milk production by erecting a monument in her honor.
-The unveiling was done during the annual Washington State Holstein-Friesian Association picnic was held at Carnation Farms on July 31, 1928.
+The unveiling was done during the annual Washington State Holstein-Friesian Association picnic held at Carnation Farms on July 31, 1928.
 Everyone waited in anticipation when the monument was revealed of the beloved Segis Pietertje Prospect, world champion milk cow and most noted animal of this breed.

 The unveiling event attracted over 3,000 visitors.
-In attendance were many dignitaries, government officials, dairy breeders, farmers and family.
-Her fantastic record had drawn local, national, and world-wide attention for Carnation Farms and earned “Possum Sweetheart” her place in history.
+In attendance were many dignitaries, government officials, dairy breeders, farmers, and family.
+Her fantastic record had drawn local, national, and worldwide attention for Carnation Farms and earned “Possum Sweetheart” her place in history.

 Baseball at Carnation Farms